hannah-jj/Intro-to-Algorithm-Exercises/README.md

 	b. binary search tree - check if a binary tree is a valide binary search tree

 	c. find the 2nd largest element in a binary search tree.

+7. Trie:
+	a.
+Optimize space to store URLs.